GP2code/NeuroBoosterArray/Component2.md

 done
 ```

-## Now actually run TagIt in paralell on the cluster
+## Running TagIt in paralell on the cluster
 See the script ```runTagIt.swarm``` in this repo.
 Run it with the line below.
 ```
 swarm -f runTagIt.swarm -g 120 -t 8 --module tagit --time 24:00:00
 ```

-## Clean up the outputs
+## Cleaning up the outputs
 ```
 # Summary files from TagIt